Introduction

 What is the difference between a KPI and a metric in project management?

-KPIs are critical metrics directly tied to project objectives, while metrics are general measurements.
+KPIs are metrics that are directly linked to key project goals, while metrics are measurements used more generally.

 How many KPIs should I use for my project?